Alabama Butterfly Atlas

 © Sara Bright

-Tulip Poplar at left house corner
+Tulip Poplar (left) shades house

 Eastern Tiger Swallowtail